QtonSolutions/sessh/README.md

 # Building executables
 [PyInstaller](http://www.pyinstaller.org) is used to create single executable files to make installing _sessh_ simpler.

 Executables can only be built for the environment that PyInstaller is run in.
 E.g. a macOS version can only be built in macOS.
-So far only macOS executables have been built but Windows and Linux executables are planned.
+Executables have been built for macOS and Windows, with Linux builds planned.

 ## Steps
 > _*Note:* sessh_ requires Python 3.x so make sure it is already installed on your system.